top of page

 FOUNDED 2011

-Founded in May 2011, MMK is a registered nonprofit organization and has been granted 501c(3) status and is recognized as a public charity by the IRS.
+Founded in May 2011, MMK is a registered nonprofit organization with 501c(3) status and is recognized as a public charity by the IRS.
 MMK mobilizes medical volunteers to lend their services during two-week medical missions to Kenya.
 Volunteer doctors, pharmacists and nurses from around the United States and globally provides basic health care services, such as diagnosis and treatment; establish partnerships with local health care providers, conduct community wellness training; and encourage healthy lifestyles and preventive health care.

 OUR HISTORY